tigellus/Markdown/2. Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 * A-protease inhibitor deficiency

 COPD gradually worsens.
 HOWEVER, early detection, treatment and modification of risk factors can alter the disease course.

+# Question 1
+Which factors increase a person's risk for COPD?

+[RIGHT] Cigarette smoking, chronic respiratory infections, and occupational/environmental exposure [WRONG] History of pneumonia, chronic sinus infections, and allergies [WRONG] Traumatic pneumothorax, poor diet, and obesity

+# Question 2
+Which examples of occupational and environmental exposures contribute to development of COPD?

+[RIGHT] Dust, chemicals, and fumes
+[WRONG] Heat, physical activity, and sun exposure [WRONG] Poor ergonomics, toxic chemicals, and heat

 # Question 6
 Chronic bronchitis is characterized by: